matyasmelinda/ITF_manual_testing_final_project/Final Project/README.md

 The project will be split into 2 sections:  testing section and SQL section.

-Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.
+Tools used: JIRA, Zephyr Squad, MySQL Workbench.

 # 1. Testing Section